Return to Index

 |Image 4: Cell mitosis and division.|

 Cellular differentiation is the process by which a cell changes its structure so that it can perform a specific function.
 Cells can range from poorly differentiated to well-differentiated.
 The most poorly differentiated cells (generally called stem cells) are capable of acquiring a range of new functions.
 Stem cells are important to your overall health.
 For example, after severe trauma, they provide a pool of cells that can differentiate into specific cell types and repair tissue.
 Well-differentiated cells are mature, fully developed cells that are ready to carry out their particular function.
 A good example of cell differentiation is blood cells.
-There are three major types of blood cells: red blood cells, white blood cells, and platelets.
+There are 3 major types of blood cells: red blood cells, white blood cells, and platelets.
 Each has specific characteristics, functions, and life spans, yet all have differentiated from stem cells.
 Image 5 illustrates the process of cellular differentiation.
 See the Focus Box below to learn more about the relationship between cell differentiation and cancer.

 |Image 5: Cell differentiation|

 Focus Box: Cell Differentiation and Cancer

 Cell differentiation is important to the study of cancer because a cell’s degree of differentiation is associated with its ability to proliferate.
 Poorly differentiated cells are highly proliferative, moderately differentiated cells are moderately proliferative, and well-differentiated cells are either unable to proliferate or proliferate at a very slow rate.
 Aggressive cancers are often characterized by poorly differentiated cells, while less aggressive cancers tend to contain moderately or well-differentiated cells.
 To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a doctor’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.

 In healthy tissues, the processes of mitosis and differentiation are tightly regulated.
 This is how the body ensures that only the correct number of cells is produced.
-The body has two methods for controlling the rate of cell proliferation:
+The body has 2 methods for controlling the rate of cell proliferation:

 - Growth factors